nifisher/nifisher.github.io/about/index.md

 I've got nothing...

 ## .where
 Github Pages.
-Have not been using my [Github account](https://github.com/nifisher) enough, and this seemed as good an excuse as any.
+I had not been using my [Github account](https://github.com/nifisher) enough, and this seemed as good an excuse as any.

 ## .how
 Using [Jekyll](http://jekyllrb.com/) for page creation.
 At one point I was raiding the [monoChrome](https://github.com/dyutibarma/monochrome) theme for ideas and CSS, but at this point I'm not sure how much is left from there.
+Any other stolen or borrowed code should be linked in the source.